Tiva Lab 04: LED Dice

 - Include the necessary header files.

 - Define the pins for 4 pairs of LEDs and a push button.
-Ensure that the LEDs' pins are set to output mode and the pin for the button is set to input mode with a pull-up or pull-down resistor.
+Ensure that the LEDs' pins are set to output mode, and that the button pin is set to input mode with a pull-up or pull-down resistor.

 - Start with the dice displaying a value of 1